AmitKumarDas/metac/examples/service-per-pod/README.md

 ## Service-Per-Pod Decorator

-This is an example DecoratorController that adds a Service for each Pod in a StatefulSet, for any StatefulSet that requests this by adding an annotation that specifies the name of the label containing the Pod name.
+This is an example of DecoratorController that adds a Service for each Pod in a StatefulSet, for any StatefulSet that requests this by adding an annotation that specifies the name of the label containing the Pod name.